suchapalaver/gust/README.md

-# `grusterylist`: makes grocery lists, written in Rust
+# `gust`: makes grocery lists, written in Rust

-use `grusterylist` to add recipes and grocery items to a local database, making putting together shopping lists super quick.
+use `gust` to add recipes and grocery items to a local database, making putting together shopping lists super quick.

 ## getting started